petermarnef/valheimgameserver/README.md

 2. Create the necessary infrastructure in Azure to run the container
 3. Deploy the container to an Azure container instance

+## Good to know

+- Everything is setup in 1 Azure resource group, nothing is created outside of this resource group
+- You can easily backup the game server
+- You can easily update the game server
+- Game server management by courtesy of [LinuxGSM](https://linuxgsm.com/)

 ## Getting started

 Steps to get the Valheim game server up-and-running in Azure:

-### Pre-requisites
+### Prerequisites

-- Have Docker up and running on your local machine
+- Have Docker up and running on your local machine, and supporting linux containers
   - [How-to install Docker](https://docs.docker.com/get-docker/)
 - Install the Azure CLI and make sure your current terminal window is logged on before running the Azure setup scripts
   - [Install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)